September 10, 2024

 In India, the legal status of cryptocurrencies has been in flux.
 While the Reserve Bank of India (RBI) banned banks from dealing with cryptocurrency in 2018, this ruling was overturned by the Supreme Court in 2020.
 The Indian government is working on a regulatory framework for cryptocurrencies .

-Countries Where Bitcoin is Banned or Heavily Restricted
+Countries Where Bitcoin Is Banned or Heavily Restricted

 Several countries have outright banned or imposed heavy restrictions on Bitcoin and other cryptocurrencies, often citing concerns over financial stability, fraud, and illegal activities.
 Some of these countries include Algeria, Morocco, Bolivia, and Egypt.